An appendectomy is surgery to remove the appendix.

 Your health care provider will examine your abdomen and rectum.
 Other tests may be done:

 - Blood tests, including a white blood cell count (WBC), may be done to check for infection.

-- When the diagnosis is not clear, the doctor may order a CT scan or ultrasound to make sure the appendix is the cause of the problem.
+- When the diagnosis is not clear, the provider may order a CT scan or ultrasound to make sure the appendix is the cause of the problem.

 There are no actual tests to confirm that you have appendicitis.
 Other illnesses can cause the same or similar symptoms.